Information for researchers

 The Diana, Princess of Wales Memorial Fund produced a report in 2011 mapping Trust and Foundation Archives provision in England.

 What would you like to see here?
-If you have a question about research using voluntary sector archives, please send it to email@example.com and we will seek to include it when we update this page.
+If you have a question about research using voluntary sector archives, please send it to firstname.lastname@example.org.